cedar-policy/cedar/README.md

 [dependencies]
 cedar-policy = "2.0"
 ```
 ## Crates in this workspace

-* [cedar-policy](./cedar-policy) : Main front-end crate for using Cedar in your applications
+* [cedar-policy](./cedar-policy) : Main crate for using Cedar to authorize access requests in your applications, and validate Cedar policies against a schema
-* [cedar-policy-cli](./cedar-policy-cli) : Crate containing a simple CLI for interacting with Cedar
+* [cedar-policy-cli](./cedar-policy-cli) : Crate containing a simple command-line interface (CLI) for interacting with Cedar
-* [cedar-policy-core](./cedar-policy-core) : Internal crate containing the parser and evaluator
+* [cedar-policy-core](./cedar-policy-core) : Internal crate containing the Cedar parser and evaluator
 * [cedar-policy-validator](./cedar-policy-validator) : Internal crate containing the Cedar validator
 * [cedar-policy-formatter](./cedar-policy-formatter) : Internal crate containing an auto-formatter for Cedar policies
-* [cedar-integration-tests](./cedar-integration-tests) : Crate containing integrations tests
+* [cedar-integration-tests](./cedar-integration-tests) : Crate containing integration tests

 ## Quick Start